 House Finches are common in the lower peninsula of Michigan only.

 Like other finches, House Finches often visit thistle feeders.
 They are seen at seed feeders more than Goldfinches, so try some black sunflower seeds to attract them as well.

 Wingspan: 7.5-9.8 in

-Generally look at as pests, Houses Sparrows are the only other species of wild birds in the U.S. besides starlings that you can legally trap and humanely kill.
+Generally looked at as pests, House Sparrows are the only other species of wild birds in the U.S. besides starlings that you can legally trap and humanely kill.
 Like starlings, they were introduced in New York in the 1800s and have since spread across our country like wildfire.
 They are mostly brown in color, with some black and brown streaking on their wings and buffy chest.
 They are overall aggressive towards other birds, especially around nests.